TheMockingJay1013/eMarket/README.md

 - Signup to the website
 - login / logout
 - View the different items put up for sale and inspect them in detail
+- View items put up by the user for sale to others
 - sell their own products by uploading product details to the website
 - contact sellers and have conversations with them reagarding the product
 - filter products based on product categeory or search result